Things don’t get done on their own.

 In response, tell the interviewer what professional goals you’ve set for yourself.
 This tells them about your motivations.
 Then, describe how you make space in your schedule to achieve your goals.

 Set Absolute Goals!

-Setting short and long term goals are your roadmaps to success.
+Setting short and long-term goals is your roadmap to success.

-But a goal that you don’t write down or support with a strategy is basically a pipe dream.
+But a goal that you don’t write down or support with a strategy is a pipe dream.

 Why not set goals with a powerful project management tool like ClickUp so you can track them and visualize the progress?

 Go set some rock-solid goals with ClickUp for free to stop dreaming about what you want and start working in the right direction. 😜